outerminds/Entia.Unity/README.md

     public struct UpdatePosition : IRun
     {
         // 'Unity<Transform>' is a Unity-specific query that gives access
-        // to core Unity components.
+        // to any Unity component associated with the entity.
         // Note that it will not work for custom 'MonoBehaviour' types. public readonly Group<Unity<Transform>, Write<Components.Velocity>> Group;